8e7an/dotvim/NOTES.md

 `ctrl+f` Moves screen down one page, cursor to first line.

-`ctrl+y` and Ctrl+e only change the cursor position if it would be moved off screen.
+`ctrl+y` and ctrl+e only change the cursor position if it would be moved off screen.

 `ctrl+u` Undo in insert mode.`